vazub/rosetta-red/README.md

-# IMPORTANT: This repo has moved to [Gitlab](https://gitlab.com/vazub/rosetta-red)
----

 # Rosetta Code Solutions - Red #

 This repository contains some solutions to the [Rosetta Code](http://rosettacode.org/wiki/Rosetta_Code) tasks in [Red Programming Language](https://www.red-lang.org/).